The Big Picture…

 And Christensen further refined this into his job to be done theory.

-Service-Service Continuum – non-functional progress implications
+Service-Service Continuum – non-functional and contextual progress implications

 Why did you choose to cook tonight instead of eat out at a 5 star restaurant?
 Or why did you drill the hole to hang up a picture instead of hiring someone to do it for you?